Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Jericho is another exceptional beach.
 There are grassy lawns, a huge sandy beach and a few trails to explore.

-The main eastern section of the beach is beautiful, but views of the fireworks are blocked by the marina at the Royal Vancouver Yacht Club.
-The views are okay, though, from the far western end of Jericho Beach.
+The main eastern section of the beach is beautiful, but views of the fireworks were blocked by the marina at the Royal Vancouver Yacht Club.
+The views were okay, though, from the far western end of Jericho Beach.

-Location: 3941 Point Grey Road (about halfway between Kitsilano and the University of British Columbia).
+Location: 3941 Point Grey Road (about halfway between Kitsilano Beach and the University of British Columbia).

 BC Day Long Weekend